yatindra-krishna/Liaplus-ai/README.md

 	2. Create a Resource Group:
 	•	In Azure Portal, navigate to Resource Groups.
 	•	Click Add and provide a name for the resource group (cicd-pipeline_group).
 	•	Select a region Central India (zone 1), then click Review + Create.

 	3. Create an Azure Virtual Machine:
 	•	In Azure Portal, navigate to Virtual Machines and click Add.
 	•	Select the Resource Group and configure the VM settings (image, size, authentication).
 	•	Create and ensuring proper network security rules (e.g., open port 80, 8080,9000,3000,5173 etc).

-	4. Set Up Docker on the Azure VM:
+	4. Set Up Docker on the Azure VM

 	5. Install Jenkins on the VM:

 	1. Install Jenkins on the VM:
 	•	Follow installation steps for your VM’s OS (Ubuntu example: sudo apt install openjdk-17-jdk && sudo apt install jenkins).
 	2. Start Jenkins:
 	•	Access Jenkins via http://98.70.55.30:8080.
 	6. Integrate Jenkins with GitHub:
 	•	GitHub Webhook: In your GitHub repository, add a webhook pointing to Jenkins.
 	•	Jenkins Configuration: Set up a Pipeline Job in Jenkins with GitHub repository details and configure the pipeline using a Jenkinsfile for CI/CD.
 	7. Deploy the Application with Jenkins:
 	•	Set up the Jenkins pipeline to build, test, and deploy my Todo-app.
 	•	On push to GitHub, the webhook triggers Jenkins to pull the code, Do docker compose up, and deploy it to the Azure VM.
 	8. Access the Application:
 	•	After successful deployment, access your app through the public IP of the Azure VM.

   <img width="1280" alt="Screenshot 2025-02-05 at 1 25 15 PM" src="https://github.com/user-attachments/assets/fdd23e98-8937-4d7e-badf-8949d7bf6dae" />